groundhoggwp/holler-box/README.md

 - Show email opt-in: default sends to your email address, or choose a provider or custom HTML form.
 Details below.
 - Default: sends to the email address you enter in the settings.
 - MailChimp integration: enter your <a href="http://kb.mailchimp.com/lists/signup-forms/share-your-signup-form" target="_blank">full signup form url</a>.
 (Must not be the shortened url)
-- Convertkit: visit Holler Box => Settings, enter <a href="https://app.convertkit.com/account/edit" target="_blank">your API key</a>.
-Choose Convertkit when creating your new Holler Box, then enter your form ID.
+- ConvertKit: visit Holler Box => Settings, enter <a href="https://app.convertkit.com/account/edit" target="_blank">your API key</a>.
+Choose ConvertKit when creating your new Holler Box, then enter your form ID.
 Find your form ID by visiting your signup form, then copy the numbers in the url (or in the embed code).
 - Show chat: show the (fake) live chat

 **Advanced Settings**